krishaamer/green-filter-research/research/literature/finance.md

 -   Green Bonds ESG data needs to be visualized Passive Investing Why focus on PI instead of daily investing like Robinhood?

-### Hedge Funds {#hedge-funds}

--   **Feature**: Make a climate hedge fund with friends
--   @hedgeHedgeMakeHedge2023: Make a hedge fund with your friends
--   Most successful investor invest together
--   Angelist
--   What does investing look like at the scale of billions of people? like IG

 ### Green Investment Platforms {#green-investment-platforms}

 There are many ‘green investment platforms’ who to trust?